 “We are perfect in our imperfection.” ― Megan McCafferty

 Everyone has flaws and imperfections, even those considered beautiful, intelligent, genius, talented, exceptional, or extraordinary.
-It may be possible to reach perfection or excellence, it is only temporary.
-Name any famous sports figure and you see success and failure.
+It may be possible to reach perfection or excellence, but it is only temporary.
+Name any famous sports figure, and you see success and failure.

 You Are Already Perfect

 We may be defective, yet somehow we can experience blissful joy, happiness, and love.
 We are capable of supreme acts of compassion, kindness, and friendliness.
 Even with our poorly designed broken-down apparatus, we can fathom the depths of pure consciousness.

 You and I can embrace the absolute pure consciousness from which we came and to which we will go.
 We can become warriors of light confronting injustice and prejudice with compassion.
 Beauty is in the eye of the beholder, so let yourself see your beauty.

 “Your treasure – your perfection – is within you already.
 But to claim it, you must leave the busy commotion of the mind and abandon the desires of the ego and enter the silence of the heart.” — Elizabeth Gilbert